04 Aug 2022

 Emily: When we’re speaking with lawyers who are making the move from salaried employee to partner, it’s a big change.
-Not only is it a potentially lucrative career move, they’ll have a much stronger stake in the success of their firm.
+Not only is it a potentially lucrative career move, they have a much stronger stake in the success of their firm.

-Chris: But conversely, it can make life harder for newly qualified partners to secure a mortgage.
-Changing income patterns can also create new issues; if partners are receiving some or all of their remuneration in another currency, suddenly foreign exchange becomes an issue they haven’t had before.
+But conversely, it can make life harder for newly qualified partners to secure a mortgage.
+Changing income patterns can also create new needs; if partners are receiving some or all of their remuneration in another currency, suddenly foreign exchange becomes an issue they haven’t had before.

 Emily: Every single law firm we speak to is different.
 For example, many will follow a ‘lockstep’ model, with all lawyers who become partners in the same year typically earning equal compensation.
 Others may offer a ‘merit-based’ pay system that links remuneration to performance metrics, such as the number of hours billed or the amount of new business brought in.